 Emergency Assistance for the Flood Disaster in Mozambique

-- The Government of Japan has decided to take this measure from a humanitarian standpoint, in addition to the already announced emergency grant aid and emergency assistance in kind totaling about 121.50 million yen (equivalent to about one million US dollars), in view of the severity of this disaster and the friendly relations between Japan and Mozambique.
+- The Government of Japan has decided to take this measure from a humanitarian standpoint, in addition to the already announced emergency grant aid and emergency assistance in kind totaling about 121.50 million yen (equivalent to about 1 million US dollars), in view of the seriousness of this disaster and the friendly relations between Japan and Mozambique.